hugonasciutti/Exercises/Jest/README.md

 # Jest

-Jest is a testing framework.
+Jest is a testing framework for React.